-To collect data for the purpose of managing for prevention of waste of groundwater, the District will measure, record and accumulate a historic record of static water levels in monitor wells on a regular periodic basis, with priority given to locations that will best enable the district to monitor aquifer levels that affect the major springs in the district testing services in the local newspaper.
+To collect data for the purpose of managing for prevention of waste of groundwater, the District will measure, record and accumulate a historic record of static water levels in monitor wells on a regular periodic basis, with priority given to locations that will best enable the district to monitor aquifer levels that affect the major springs in the district

-The static water levels in six monitor wells will be measured and recorded every quarter, and the measurements submitted to the Texas Water Development Board.
+The static water levels in six monitor wells will be measured and recorded every quarter, and the measurements submitted to the Texas Water Development Board annually.
 At least four of the monitor wells will be located in the catchment basin for the Government and Clear Creek springs.

-At least once each year the District will publish the availability of water
+At least once each year the District will publish the availability of water testing services in the local newspaper.